OBJECTSEMANTICS/GraphQL/README.md

 Also don't forget to create all the necessary methods (operations) on the instance side of Query to provide the answer according to the schema defined.

 ### Feature ideas
--[X] Complete parsing of schema.
+#[checkbox:checked] Complete parsing of schema.
--[X] Complete parsing of any valid request.
+#[checkbox:checked] Complete parsing of any valid request.
--[X] Interpretation of simple request based on selection sets.
+#[checkbox:checked] Interpretation of simple request based on selection sets.
--[ ] Add tests for interpretation of request with fragments.
+#[checkbox:unchecked] Add tests for interpretation of request with fragments.
--[ ] Interpretation of request with fragments.
+#[checkbox:unchecked] Interpretation of request with fragments.
--[ ] Add tests for interpretation of any valid request.
+#[checkbox:unchecked] Add tests for interpretation of any valid request.
--[ ] Interpretation of any valid request.
+#[checkbox:unchecked] Interpretation of any valid request.
--[ ] Add tests for error handling.
+#[checkbox:unchecked] Add tests for error handling.
--[ ] Error handling.
+#[checkbox:unchecked] Error handling.
--[ ] Add tests for type checking rules.
+#[checkbox:unchecked] Add tests for type checking rules.
--[ ] Type checking of the rules.
+#[checkbox:unchecked] Type checking of the rules.
--[ ] Add tests for introspection.
+#[checkbox:unchecked] Add tests for introspection.
--[ ] Introspection.
+#[checkbox:unchecked] Introspection.

 # Demo
 To practice with our demo follow this steps: